dcmi/dc-srap/meetings/2023-02-14_srap_meeting_24_notes.md

 Osma: This started with need to use flat DC metadata in DSpace.
 One thing unclear to me: How flat shoudl we try to make this?
-Historically, has been pretty much flat except for agendas.
+Historically, has been pretty much flat except for affiliations.
 Not sure whether that is something we should try to do, or get more detailed.
 We should be able to model chapters, journals.